tvanantwerp/tomvanantwerp.com/packages/astro/src/content/technical-writing/all-about-passwords.md

 Getting a text message to confirm your logins is better than no secondary authentication.
 Using a dedicated app is better still, as it's not vulnerable to a SIM swapping attack.

 But if you really don't want to deal with these MFA codes, you can use a device like a [YubiKey](https://www.yubico.com/) instead.
-It's a device that can plug in to USB as a form of authentication.
+It's a device that can plug in to USB or be triggered with NFC as a form of authentication.
 In the way that a code sent to your phone authenticates you because it's assumed only you have your phone, a YubiKey authenticates you because it's assumed only you would possess this USB key.
-Personally, I'm more afraid of losing this than I am of losing my phone, but it's an option and definitely more secure than texting or apps.
+I'm afraid of losing a device like a Yubikey, so I bought four of them and keep them in various locations where I might need it.

+[^1]: I've updated my list of password managers since I originally wrote this article.
+I previously used LastPass, both personally and in a corporate environment.
+However, they suffered a serious data breach and haven't been very forthcoming with information about it.
+I migrated off LastPass and rotated my passwords stored in it.
+I'm now using Bitwarden, and I'm very happy with it.
+I'm not sure about Bitwarden in the business—the UX for sharing logins with the family plan has been very confusing—but it's perfectly fine for an individual.
+I've changed jobs since I first wrote this, and at work we've got 1Password.
+It's also a fine product, and has good CLI features for integrating with developer workflows, e.g., generating `.env` files from secrets stored in 1Password.
-[^1]: We've already established that it's Rover, and that he's a good boy.
+[^2]: We've already established that it's Rover, and that he's a good boy.